Keep calm, stay collected and don’t lose it.

 This is key to truly understanding what is going on, especially if the information is coming from a third party.
 There is a need to learn more about what happened and how your teen is feeling about it.
 Asking open-ended questions ensures your child is safe yet understands the consequences of what they are doing.

 During the conversation, be factual and calm.
-Ask them for the facts - who they did it with, how it happened and how they felt then and now.
+Ask them for the facts as well as why they did what they did, who they did it with, how it happened and how they felt then and now.
 It is critical to understand decision making from their point of view.

 Really listen when they start talking.
 The more we have a welcoming and open posture, the more information we will receive.
 Resist the urge to be presumptuous about their actions.
 Don’t automatically assume they are being rebellious.
 Some teens find sexual boundaries within relationships a grey zone and may genuinely not know how to handle it when someone they like initiates something sexually.
-Not that it should be an excuse for your teen’s actions, but it may help you to refrain from going into interrogation and blaming as you keep in mind that until your child’s brain is fully developed in their late 20s, their rational brain tends to give way to their emotional brain.
+Not that it should be an excuse for your teen’s actions, but it may help you to refrain from going into interrogation and blaming by keeping in mind that until your child’s brain is fully developed in their late 20’s, their rational brain tends to give way to their emotional brain.

 Sexual encounters are a big deal and if your teen has to process what happened alone, they may do it through the lens of the emotions they feel about the encounter, and that may not be the best thing.